What we do

 Pierre speaks seven languages and has received numerous international awards including TIP Hero, from former Secretary of State Colin Powell, US Department of State; Outstanding Social Entrepreneur, Schwab Foundation for Social Entrepreneurship (WEF); Officer of the Royal Order of Sahametrei, King of Cambodia; gold medals for the reconstruction of the country from the Prime Minister of Cambodia and the Swiss Brandenberger Prize.
 Pierre is married and has three daughters and four grandchildren.

-Ouch Chansoleak, Operations Manager
+Ouch Chansoleak, Director of Operations

 President of the Board Pro Fair Trade AG, Switzerland